Cinderella III: A Twist in Time

 Cinderella III: A Twist in Time was released direct-to-video on February 6, 2007.
-Unlike most of Disney's direct-to-video sequels, it received generally positive reviews from critics, who deemed it a vast improvement over its immediate predecessor, and praised the character developments of Cinderella, the Prince, and Anastasia.
-Cinderella III: A Twist in Time has grossed nearly $93 million in home video sales since its release.
+Unlike most of Disney's direct-to-video sequels, it received generally positive reviews from critics, who deemed it a vast improvement over its immediate predecessor and praised the character developments of Cinderella, the Prince, and Anastasia.
+Cinderella III: A Twist in Time has grossed nearly $93 million in home video sales.

 Plot

 Cinderella's Fairy Godmother, Jaq, and Gus host a picnic to celebrate Cinderella and the Prince's first wedding anniversary.
-Since marrying the Prince, Cinderella's stepmother Lady Tremaine has been forcing her stepsisters, Drizella and Anastasia, to perform Cinderella's old housework.
-Anastasia grows distracted while daydreaming about finding love and stumbles upon the picnic, discovering that the Fairy Godmother's magic helped Cinderella meet the Prince at the ball.
-When the Fairy Godmother drops her magic wand, Anastasia retrieves and shows it to Lady Tremaine, who is only convinced once Anastasia accidentally turns the Fairy Godmother into a statue.
+Since marrying the Prince, Cinderella's stepmother, Lady Tremaine, has been forcing her daughters, Drizella and Anastasia, to perform Cinderella's old housework.
+Anastasia grows distracted and stumbles upon the picnic, discovering that the Fairy Godmother's magic helped Cinderella meet the Prince at the ball.
+When the Fairy Godmother drops her magic wand, Anastasia steals it and shows it to Lady Tremaine, who is only convinced once Anastasia accidentally turns the Fairy Godmother into a statue.

-Reveling at the opportunity to restore her own fortunes at Cinderella's expense, Lady Tremaine uses the wand to travel back in time to the day the Grand Duke fitted the glass slipper on Cinderella.
-With Cinderella still locked in her bedroom, she enlarges the slipper to fit Anastasia's foot, forcing the Grand Duke to declare her the Prince's bride.
-When Cinderella finally escapes, Lady Tremaine destroys her other slipper, hence eliminating any proof that she had danced with the Prince.
-Jaq and Gus remind Cinderella that the Prince would remember her from the previous evening, and the trio pursues Cinderella's stepfamily to the palace.
+Seizing the opportunity to restore her fortunes at Cinderella's expense, Lady Tremaine uses the wand to travel back in time to the day the Grand Duke tries the glass slipper on Cinderella.
+With Cinderella locked in her room, Lady Tremaine magically enlarges the slipper to fit Anastasia's foot, leading the Grand Duke to declare Anastasia as the Prince's bride.
+When Cinderella finally escapes, Lady Tremaine shatters her remaining glass slipper, destroying her only proof of having danced with the Prince.
+Undeterred, Jaq and Gus reassure Cinderella that the Prince will recognize her, and the trio follows the stepfamily to the palace.

-When the Prince and Anastasia finally meet, he initially insists a mistake has been made.
-Lady Tremaine bewitches the Prince into forgetting about Cinderella and he proposes to Anastasia, leaving Cinderella hurt and confused when the Prince fails to recognize her a few moments later.
-Having seen Lady Tremaine use the wand, Jaq and Gus tell Cinderella the truth.
-Delighted to meet Anastasia despite her unrefinement, the King gifts her a seashell that belonged to his late wife, and Anastasia begins to feel guilty about deceiving them.
-Meanwhile, the Prince starts to doubt his feelings for Anastasia, and can't help but feel drawn to Cinderella.